oppia/oppia-web-developer-docs/Angular-Migration.md

-Take a look as to how the topic-viewer-backend-api.service is migrated in this [pull request](https://github.com/oppia/oppia/pull/8427/files).
+Take a look as to how the skill-backend-api.service is migrated in this [pull request](https://github.com/oppia/oppia/pull/10693/files).

 ## Implementation details to migrate tests